 Louisiana and Mississippi have been aligned as a region since 2013, a natural fit as the two states share a rich cultural, literary, and artistic past.

-Cheryl Mathis, Co-RA, joined SCBWI in 2007 and became ARA in 2011.
+Cheryl Mathis, Co-Regional Advisor, joined SCBWI in 2007 and became ARA in 2011.
 Her adult short stories have been published both online and in print literary journals, including THEMA and Broadkill Review.
 Two of her kiddo shorts are published in Bayou Bogeyman Presents: Hoodoo and Voodoo (Pelican 2016), a middle-grade anthology of scary stories.
 Along with her writing partner, Laura Roach Dragon, she is a past Honor recipient of the Sue Alexander Award.
 Her day job is Paralegal and Assistant Office Manager, and much of the rest of her days are spent reading and writing middle grade fiction.
 She has been a frequent visitor of the Rocky Mountains ever since her two sons moved from below sea level to the Mile High City.
 Along with her husband and black cat Walter, she lives near the shores of Lake Pontchartrain where she can frequently be found walking while writing in her head.
 Cheryl became Regional Advisor in 2015.

 Laura Roach Dragon, Manuscript Coordinator, joined SCBWI in 2007 hoping to learn how to get her middle-grade novel traditionally published.
 Hurricane Boy was published by Pelican Publishing seven years later.
 It went on to win an SCBWI Crystal Kite.
 She is also published in the literary magazine, THEMA.
 In her regular life, she’s a psychotherapist and has worked in the children’s unit at a New Orleans area hospis a middle-grade anthology of scary stories, an anthology written with her fellow SCBWI authors.
 She always dreamed of writing, but without SCBWI’s meetings and conferences, she feels it never would have happened.